10 Marketing Mistakes Therapists Make (and How to Fix Them)

 4. Avoiding Social Media Entirely

-You don't need to be on every platform.
+You also don't need to be on every platform.
 Choose one or two social media platforms where your ideal clients spend their time, such as Instagram, LinkedIn, or even TikTok.
 The goal is to share valuable, educational content that helps people and builds trust in your brand.

 5. Posting Inconsistently Across Channels

+I see this happen all of the time and I'm even guilty of it too.
 Maybe you wrote a few great blog posts and were active on your social media accounts for a month, but then life got busy.
 This "start and stop" approach hurts your marketing momentum.
 Consistency is necessary to signal to the algorithms and your viewers that you are a voice others should be listening to.

 Successful digital marketing channels, whether it's a blog, email marketing, or social media, thrive on consistency.
 A content calendar is your best tool for staying on track.
 Plan your topics and schedule your posts in advance so you're not scrambling for ideas.
 This ensures a steady stream of valuable information for your audience.